shivaninegi1602-collab/Induction2025/README.md

 Following this, we attended an expert lecture on Universal Human Values by Dr. Priya Darshini Ma’am.
 She began by asking us about our ultimate goal in life.
 Together, we agreed that the core aspiration for every human being is the continuity of happiness and prosperity.

-She guided us to reflect on how we pursue these goals, explaining that physical facilities alone cannot fulfill all human needs—relationships and right understanding are equally important.
+She guided us to reflect on how we pursue these goals, explaining that physical facilities alone cannot fulfill all human needs but relationships and right understanding are equally important.
 She stressed that right understanding is even more important than material possessions or relationships and that we should dedicate time to developing this understanding to lead a truly fulfilling life.

 ## Day 4 - August 4, 2025
 The day began with an engaging Chemistry lecture by Dr. Rajvir Kaur Ma’am in the seminar hall.
 She encouraged us to see chemistry not merely as an academic subject, but as something deeply connected to our daily lives.
 Through simple yet impactful examples, she explained how basic concepts of chemistry have practical applications all around us.
 She also outlined our syllabus and examination pattern.

 Dr. Rajvir Ma’am reminded us that creativity and innovation are vital, no matter the field we choose.
 She urged us to share our ideas openly, as innovation grows when minds connect.

 Next, we attended a peer-to-peer session on the basics of C++ programming.
-We learned about variables, data type and the syntax needed to write simple programs—laying the foundation for our journey in coding.
+We learned about variables, data type and the syntax needed to write simple programs, laying the foundation for our journey in coding.

 After that, Dr. Priya Darshini Ma’am delivered another enlightening lecture on Universal Human Values.
 She explained that our self and our body are two distinct entities, and that true, lasting happiness cannot be achieved by pursuing only bodily pleasures.
-She highlighted the difference between excitement and genuine happiness, and spoke about acting according to our natural acceptance—making choices that nurture rather than harm our body and mind.
-She concluded with thought-provoking insights into the true meaning and ultimate purpose of life.
+She highlighted the difference between excitement and genuine happiness, and spoke about acting according to our natural acceptance, making choices that nurture rather than harm our body and mind.
+She concluded with thought provoking insights into the true meaning and ultimate purpose of life.

 Later, the Causmic Club members introduced us to their work, showcasing their innovations, creative projects and events.
 They also guided us to explore their website for more information.